luyadev/luya/docs/guide/ngrest-concept.md

 }
 ```

-You can read more about the configuration (specially `ngRestConfig()`) of the ngrest object in [ngrest-model.md](ngrest model section).
+You can read more about the configuration of the NgRest in [NgRest Model Guide](ngrest-model.md).

 ## 2. Controller and API

-Each NgRest Crud needs an API (to make the rest call, create, update, list which are provided trough [Yii2 RESTful](http://www.yiiframework.com/doc-2.0/guide-rest-quick-start.html)) and a controller which contains the angular template for your configure `ngRestConfig()`.
+Each NgRest Crud needs an API (to make the rest call, create, update, list which are provided trough [Yii 2 RESTful](http://www.yiiframework.com/doc-2.0/guide-rest-quick-start.html)) and a controller which contains the angular template for your configure `ngRestConfig()`.
 The API and the Controller are basically only Gateways for the Output and do relate to the ngrest model:

 ### NgRest Controller